supu18/Classic-AI-Challenge/README.md

 # Visualization
 The project includes Jupyter notebooks for data exploration and visualization.
 These notebooks provide insights into the dataset and the results of the predictions.

+The plots are stored in the `results/` directory, and you can view them in your browser.

 # Data Preprocessing
 The data preprocessing script handles the following tasks:
 - Loading the dataset